 I’m still not sure I want the jeep back, but I do want The Hubs to not be so forlorn.

-Anyway, none of this has anything to do with pork spring rolls, but I’m often convinced that no one really reads this blog anyway, they just scroll down to the recipe.
+Anyway, none of this has anything to do with an easy spring roll recipe, but I’m often convinced that no one really reads this blog anyway, they just scroll down to see how to make these.

 For those actually reading, this is truly Betsylife.
 Random stuff happens, then we eat.